weaviate/Verba/README.md

 ## Ollama

 Verba supports Ollama models.
 Download and Install Ollama on your device (https://ollama.com/download).
-Make sure to install your preferred LLM using `ollama run <model>` and set the two environment variables:
+Make sure to install your preferred LLM using `ollama run <model>`.

 Tested with `llama3`, `llama3:70b` and `mistral`.
 The bigger models generally perform better, but need more computational power.